 Stage 5: Building Services assesses the application

-Once you've submitted all the required items, we assess the application to ensure it meets various regulations including the Building Act 1993 and the Building Regulations 2006.
+Once you've submitted all the required items, we assess the application to ensure it meets various regulations, including the Building Act 1993 and Building Regulations 2018.

 Stage 6: Receive the Building Permit